ndcorc/amce-appdev-workshop/UserGuide.md

 ### **Step 14**: Acquire Apple IDs + Certificates

-- In the following labs, you will require the Oracle Team App ID and the associated APNS Certificate.
+- In the following labs, you will need the Oracle Team App ID and the associated APNS Certificate.
 Once you have that `.cer` file, use `Keychain Access` to export this certificate file to a `.p12` file.

 - You are now ready to move to the next lab.